 “Learning a foreign language is a liberation from insularity and provides an opening to other cultures.
 A high-quality languages education should foster pupils’ curiosity and deepen their understanding of the world.”

 An understanding of language prepares pupils for a rapidly changing world in which work and other activities are often carried out in languages other than English.
 The rise of international commerce means that pupils need to be equipped with the skills needed by the international workplace.
 The choice of language is secondary to the lifelong language learning skills that the pupils will be encouraged to develop.
 Children will develop skills that they will be able to access in the future, to learn new languages or to deepen their knowledge in an existing language.
 Increased capability in the use of languages promotes initiative, confidence and encourages diversity within society.

-Our MFL curriculum is based on what we know is best for our pupils.
-The intent of the scheme of work for MFL is to ensure that all pupils have high aspirations in the four areas of listening, reading, speaking and writing.
-Pupils will be able to understand and respond to spoken and written language from a variety of authentic sources.
-With encouragement, all pupils will be able to speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation.
-Pupils will be able to write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt.
-Pupils will be able to discover and develop an appreciation of a range of writing in French.
+Our French curriculum is based on what we know is best for our pupils at Lincoln Gardens Primary School.
+The intent of the scheme of work for French is to ensure that all our pupils have high aspirations in the four areas of listening, reading, speaking and writing.
+Our pupils will be able to understand and respond to spoken and written language from a variety of authentic sources.
+With encouragement, all pupils at Lincoln Gardens Primary School will be able to speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation.
+Our pupils will be able to write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt.
+All our pupils will be able to discover and develop an appreciation of a range of writing in French.

 The framework will have four strands:

 - Literacy, including grammatical understanding

 - Ask and answer questions